 Recognising an alcohol and drug problem

-There is no particular type of person who becomes addicted to alcohol or drugs.
+There is no particular type of person who becomes dependent on alcohol or other drugs.
 It can happen to anyone.

-What starts as occasional use of a drug or one prescription of pain-relieving medication, for example, can get out of control as time passes.
+What starts as occasional use of a drug or one prescription of pain-relieving medication, for example, can get out of control as time passes – especially in times of pain or stress.
 You may find you need bigger doses to get the same feeling or to lessen the pain.
 Eventually, you may depend on the drug to feel good or to get through your day.

-Other signs that you are becoming addicted to alcohol or drugs include:
+Other signs that you are becoming dependent on alcohol or other drugs include: